microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy2.md

 **Give it a try!**

-- :binoculars: Bring your mouse over to the game screen.
+- :binoculars: Click on the game screen.

 Press the (A) button or space bar as fast as you can to send information flying through the galaxy.